Updated 25th March 2021.

 - Screening for reception children (height, weight, vision and hearing) will continue once the schools reopen.

-- The National Child Measurement Programme in schools will continue once the schools reopen.
+- The National Child Measurement Programme in schools will continue when schools allow.

 School Nurse COVID-19 Practice Guides